HaroldMitts/wininstall/README.md

 12. Create bootable media for WinPE using makewinpemedia.cmd (this script comes built-in to the Windows ADK)

-- To create an ISO (for use on a virtual machine)
+- To create an ISO (for use on a virtual machine).
+This example will create an ISO file named amd64.iso saved to the D drive

 ````
 makewinpemedia /iso c:\WinPE\amd64 d:\amd64.iso